ashtonthomas/bento-wiki-spider/README.md

 - The styling leverages [bellycard/rolodex](https://github.com/bellycard/rolodex) which is a sass library using functional css
 - `gulp build` will compile front-end resources to `/public`
 - The backend spark files can be found in [src/main/java/sparq](https://github.com/ashtonthomas/bento-wiki-spider/tree/master/src/main/java/sparq)
+- The meat of the logic is in [util/PathTracer](https://github.com/ashtonthomas/bento-wiki-spider/blob/master/src/main/java/sparq/util/PathTracer.java)

 ### Done
 - Node, NPM, Bower, Gulp